jbqueru/yast3/README.md

 it wants to be near-perfect.
 The buffer of ACIA bytes can then be handled by a tasks that fires from another interrupt, most probably timer C.

+### Interrupts, take 3

+Timer B firing on the last line of the frame is the heartbeat of graphics.
+That's a great time to page-flip.
+Any earlier and we'd start drawing into a buffer that's still on-screen.
+Later (i.e. VBL) and there's a performance penalty because the page-flip takes a one-frame delay. (if we push further, we could imagine page-flipping any time between the last line and the VBL, leaving some breathing room for cases where the rendering time temporarily overflows a tiny bit the duration of a frame).

+VBL is here to ensure that timer B stays in sync - some bugs or worst-case scenarios could cause it to get out of the sync.

+As discussed above, timers A and C can be engineered to stay away from when timer B fires, and ACIA can be kept short enough to limit the negative impact.

+Still, it gets complicated.
+Here's what can go wrong:
+-The CPU might have been executing a DIVS, 160 clocks, though that's not very likely.
+-The blitter might be eating 256 clocks, and that's actually quite likely if the blitter gets used.
+We're not even talking about running the blitter in hog mode.
+-ACIA might come first, duration 200+.
+A line is 508 clock on NTSC 8MHz machines.

+256 will be common.
+Close to 500 is not inconceivable.
+The worst-case scenario is probably above 600.

+(IRQ) ;(44)
+movem.l d0/a0, -(sp) ;(24)
+move.b $fffffc00.w, d0 ;(12)
+btst #0, d0 ;(12)
+beq.s .notRx ;(8)
+move.l ACIAbuf, a0 ;(20)
+move.b $fffffc02.w, (a0)+ ;(16)
+move.l a0, d0 ;(4)
+andi.w #$ffe0, d0 ;(8)
+move.l d0, ACIAbuf ;(20)
+move.l (sp)+, d0 ;(12)
+move.l (sp)+, a0 ;(12)
+rte ;(20)

+As a note, even ignoring questions of percise timer B, running the blitter in hog mode quickly becomes an issue, the interval between two ACIA data bytes is about 2560 memory cycles, less if we take into account the overhead of other interrupts that might be firing at the same time.
+The maximum size that might somewhat fit between ACIA interrupts is along the lines of 96*96 1 bpp in read-modify-write modes.

 # What's in the package